seanbaxter/DirectXShaderCompiler/docs/MarkedUpDisassembly.rst

 Introduction
 ============

-LLVM's default disassembly output is raw text.
+LLVM37's default disassembly output is raw text.
 To allow consumers more ability to introspect the instructions' textual representation or to reformat for a more user friendly display there is an optional rich disassembly output.